ahnaf4D/shop-nexus/learnings/notes.md

 - Filter uploaded files and folder
 - Save files to local folders.

+### 27. Explore Cloudinary

+- Save uploaded folder to a specific directory in the cloudinary
+- Implement deleting image features from cloudinary when user actually removed.
+- Update images in Cloudinary within user account deletation process
+- Learn about the helper functions

+### 28. User Authentication : User Login

 ## Raw Data checking middleware and `xss` middlewares

 ```javascript